ShivanshRakesh/url-aliaser/README.md

 After adding the extension to Google Chrome, navigate to 'Options' after clicking the URL Aliaser icon right near the address bar for the usage instructions and managing aliases.

+## Features

+* [PRIMARY FEATURE] Give alias to URLs.
+* Support for multiple placeholders for easier navigation.
+* Sync with Google Account to use on all signed-in devices.
+* Clean and easy to use interface.

 ## Usasge

 ![](https://github.com/ShivanshRakesh/url-aliaser/blob/master/usage_instructions.png)